Page content

 See also Ulster’s Student Learning Experience Principals

-At Ulster, CHERP and UUSU have been progressing formal student partnership work since 2012 and this table [Table of Ulster Student Partnership Activities since 2012] summaries some of these activities and the key outcomes of this work.
+At Ulster, CHERP and UUSU have been developing student partnership work since 2012 and this table [Table of Ulster Student Partnership Activities since 2012] summarises some of these activities and the key outcomes of this work.

 References